conduktor/conduktor-docs/docs/platform/guides/self-service-quickstart.md

      eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzUxMiIsImtp...
      ````

-4. Open the `docker-compose.yml` file, assign the value you just copied to the `CDK_API_KEY` env variable for the conduktor-ctl service, the first service.
-Save the file & re-run `docker compose up -d` to create the Conduktor CLI container
+1. Open the `docker-compose.yml` file and assign the value you just copied to the `CDK_API_KEY` environment variable for the `conduktor-ctl` service.
+Save the file and re-run `docker compose up -d` to create the Conduktor CLI container:

     ````bash
     docker compose up -d
     ````

-5. Open a Conduktor CLI by exec'ing into the container
+1. Open a Conduktor CLI by executing into the container:

     ````bash
     docker compose exec -it conduktor-ctl /bin/sh
     ````

-*Conduktor CLI is run as a container for convenience in this example but you can also install it to your local machine.*
+*Conduktor CLI is run as a container for convenience, you can also install it to your local machine.*

-### Apply the resources, central team perspective
+### Apply the central team's resources

 With setup complete we're now ready to create the Conduktor Applications, so we can delegate responsibility to our application teams.
 This is from the perspective of the central team.